devlooped/Extensions.AI/readme.md

 ```

 If multiple contexts are specified in `use`, they are applied in order, concatenating their instructions, messages and tools.

+In addition to configured sections, the `use` property can also reference exported contexts as either `AIContext`
+(for static context) or `AIContextProvider` (for dynamic context) registered in DI with a matching name.

+### Extensible Tools

 The `tools` section allows specifying tool names registered in the DI container, such as: